Jacorb90/Prestige-Tree/docs/layer-features.md

                     Can be used to have secondary resource gain on prestige, or to recalculate things or whatnot.

+# Tree/node features

+- branches: **optional**, determines what lines should appear on the tree when this layer is visible.
+            An array of pairs consisting of a layer name and a number from 1 to 3.
+            A branch will appear connecting this layer to the correspodnding layer, with the color based on the number.
+            You should add the branch value to the layer that is unlocked second.

+- nodeStyle(): **optional**, a function returning a CSS object, styles this layer's node on the tree

+- tooltip() / tooltipLocked(): **optional** Functions that return text, which is the tooltip for the node when the layer is unlocked or locked, respectively.
+By default the tooltips behave the same as in the original Prestige Tree.

 # Other features

 - doReset(resettingLayer): **optional**, is triggered when a layer on a row greater than or equal to this one does a reset.